 Apply to the t-shirt with a Cricut EasyPress

-If you’d like a MORE detailed, step by step of this process you can check out this POST.
+If you’d like a MORE detailed, step by step of this process, you can check out this POST.
 There are lots and lots of photos and instructions for you.

 You can also watch this video.
 It shows you how to apply iron on to Cork tiles but the process is the same for t-shirts and tote bags!

-Mermaid Fabric and Co-Ordinating Mermaid SVG Files:
+Mermaid Fabric and Co-Ordinating Mermaid SVG Files

-Like I mentioned above, the files coordinate with my Let’s be Mermaids fabric line.
+As I mentioned above, the files coordinate with my Let’s be Mermaids fabric line.

 I planned it that way you can make a skirt or other item from the fabric and then have a t-shirt that matches!